About

 A New Era

-In 1970 St. Gertrude’s Academy was closed and the building was leased to (and soon bought by) the Cottonwood School District.
-Prairie High School is still located here.
-The Museum continued to be housed in the basement of the school until 1980 when the present building was erected to house the ever-growing collection.
+In 1970, St. Gertrude’s Academy was closed and the building was leased to (and soon bought by) the Cottonwood School District.
+Prairie Junior-Senior High School is still located here.
+The Museum continued to be housed in the basement of the school until 1980, when the present building was erected to house the ever-growing collection.

 Many Sisters worked to bring the artifacts to the new building and spent many hours cleaning and improving their appearance.
 Among these were Sisters Gregory Carey, Mercedes Martzen, Carolyn Miguel, and Radegunda Bischofberger.